-This time last year, I predicted that Amazon’s (NASDAQ:AMZN) business would continue to grow at a rapid pace, pushing AMZN stock all the way to $10,000.
+In January 2018, I predicted that Amazon’s (NASDAQ:AMZN) business would continue to grow at a rapid pace, pushing Amazon stock all the way to $10,000.

 Of course, I wasn’t suggesting it would happen immediately.
 Rather, it might take as long as 7.5 years to get there, which would still result in an annualized return of 33% for Jeff Bezos and company.

-In September, the markets went into full-on bear mode, knocking the S&P 500 for a 14% loss, making it the worst quarter for the index since 2008, and in the process, putting it into negative territory (-7%) in 2018.
+The first saw the S&P 500 go into full-on bear mode, falling 14% in the final quarter of 2018, making it the worst quarter for the index since 2008.
+In the process, it put the year-to-date return in negative territory.
 Talk about a reversal of fortune.

-How did AMZN stock fare in the fourth quarter?
+How did AMZN stock fare in that year’s fourth quarter?
 It lost 25% to close well down from its 52-week high of $2,050.50.
-No matter.
-Early in 2019, Amazon’s managed to regain some of those losses — it’s up 7.8% year-to-date through the Jan.
-9 close.

 Amazon’s Push Into Advertising

-So while Facebook and Google are heavily dependent on advertising, Amazon has stuff like Amazon Web Services (AWS) — $5.1 billion in operating income in the first nine months of its latest fiscal year — that are highly profitable to lean on while building some of its other businesses such as advertising.
+So while Facebook and Google are heavily dependent on advertising, Amazon has businesses like Amazon Web Services (AWS) — $9.2 billion in operating income in 2019 — to lean on while building out its advertising business.

 Jeff Bezos has become a master allocator of capital, stoking the fires that need stoking, and in the process, making Amazon extremely nimble and able to act on its best ideas.

 The cashier-less convenience store concept Amazon began rolling out in 2018 is going to revolutionize the industry.
-Amazon, which expects to open 3,000 stores by the end of 2021, could generate as much as $4.5 billion in annual sales from these stores in three years’ time.
+Amazon, which expects to open 3,000 stores by the end of 2021, could generate as much as $4.5 billion in annual sales from these stores by the end of 2022.
 According to RBC Capital Markets, the average Amazon Go store does $1.5 million in annual sales.

 Not bad for a store concept that doesn’t need any front-of-store personnel.